 The Land Reform (Scotland) Act 2016 provides for the establishment of the Commission and also sets out the functions of the five Land Commissioners and the Tenant Farming Commissioner.
-The function of the Commission, as an administrative body, is to enable the Commissioners to perform their respective functions and to facilitate coordination between them.

 Functions of Land Commissioners